VanTuan3030/Heart-Rate-Monitoring-and-Fall-Detection-Project/README.md

 ---

-## 📝 Project Documentation

-The complete project reporting, measurement analysis, and presentation slides can be found in the following files included in this repository:
-*   Detailed project reports and final metrics are located in the document **"Baocao_IOT_Cuoiki.docx"**.
-*   Presentation slides and system demonstrations are available in **"Baocao_DOLUONG_Cuoiki.pptx"** and **"Baocao_IOT_Cuoiki.pptx"**.

----

 ## ⚠️ Limitations & Future Enhancements

 *   **Precision Constraints:** Low-cost commercial sensors were selected due to budget limits, making the device susceptible to noise during high-intensity movements.